D04: The Role of a Lietime

 BLEEZ: And everyone, roll sound.

-BAJANKLES: We're rolling sound, people! [screaming] Room tone.
+BAJANKLES: [megaphone] We're rolling sound, people! [screaming] Room tone.
 Quiet for room tone!

-ZAPZOP: Hey, you can't.
-Don't take that.
+ZAPZOP: Hey, you can't—don't take that.
 I need those robes, okay?
-And that st—be careful with that stick, alright?
+So—and that st—be careful with that stick, alright?
 That's a wood saber.
-Don't.
+Don't—

-ZAPZOP: [reads with inflection] Boy, it'd be nice to meet somebody, but I'm just too busy with my architecture job and my two adorable children. [out of "character"] You sure you want me to say these lines?
+ZAPZOP: Uh—uh… [reads in a monotone] Boy, it'd be nice to meet somebody, but I'm just too busy with my architecture job and my two adorable children. [out of "character"] Y-you sure you want me to say these lines?
 Like, aren't I the stunt double?

 ZAPZOP: My name is ZapZop.

 BLEEZ: Oh, you're ZapZop?
-I am Bleez.
+I am pleased.
 With a name like this, you could be a director.

-BLEEZ: Somebody chain up ZapZop between these takes.
+BLEEZ: [into a walkie] Somebody chain up ZapZop between these takes.
 He seems like a runner.

 BLEEZ: Welcome.

-BAJANKLES: Where are my orses?
+BAJANKLES: [megaphone] Where are my orses?
 Where are my orses?

 MORGUE BOT 3: I have successfully put all of this shit back onto the orses.

-BAJANKLES: Wait, what?
-What the juck?
-We're getting the shit off the orses.
+BAJANKLES: Wait, what? [off megaphone] What the juck?
+We're gettin’ the shit off the orses!

 BLEEZ: Can you believe we were worried about robots taking our jobs?
 They can't even shovel shit the right direction.